JvanKatwijk/qt-dab/README.md

 Recording the SNR
 -----------------------------------------------------------------------

-Computation of the SNR is done with all DAB frames.
-As is known, a sampled DAB frame starts with a null period of app 2600 samples, followed by 76 blocks (each about 2500 samples) with data.
+A sampled DAB frame starts with a null period of app 2600 samples, followed by 76 blocks (each about 2500 samples) with data.
 SNR is computed as the ratio between the amplitudes in the data blocks and the amplitudes of the samples in the null period.

-The configuration widget contains a spinbox that can be used to set the "speed" of displaying data.
-If the value "1" is chosen, the result of each snr computation is shown, if a value larger than "1" is chosen that number of computations will be averaged and the result shown.
-The default value for the X-axis of the display in the widget is 312.
+The development of the SNR over time can be made visible in the SNR widget.
 As configuration option, the widget can be equipped with a **dump** button, touching the button will show a menu for file selection.
 Once a file is selected, the results of the computations are not only shown, but recorded